IIIF/api/source/presentation/4.0/model.md

   Clients _MUST_ process `items` on an Annotation Page.
 * A Range _MUST_ have the `items` property with at least one item.
 Each item _MUST_ be a Range, a Canvas or a Specific Resource where the source is a Canvas.<br/>
   Clients _SHOULD_ process `items` on a Range.
+* A Choice, Composite, List or Independents _MUST_ have the `items` property with at least one item.
+There are no restrictions on the item type.<br/>
+  Clients _MUST_ process `items` on a Choice, Composite, List or Independents.

 {% include api/code_header.html %}